Engagement Fellowships support and develop the careers of emerging leaders in public engagement.

 - enable fellows to investigate and shape best practice in public engagement

-- raise the profile and prestige of public engagement with science
+- raise the profile and prestige of public engagement with research

 - encourage a network of influential public engagement ambassadors.